k0001/meaningtoolws/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Meaningtool Web Services Python Clients Documentation
+Meaningtool Web Services Python Client Documentation
 =====================================================

 The ``meaningtoolws`` Python library is a collection of clients for the